Assessments

 AI use in this course

-Students may use AI tools in this course.
-AI use is permitted, but not required.
+You may use AI tools in this course.
+You do not have to.

 AI use policy

-- You may use AI for coding help, brainstorming, and editing for clarity.
+• You may use AI for coding help, brainstorming, and clearer writing.

-- If AI output materially shaped your submission, acknowledge it as a source.
+• If AI output shaped your submission in an important way, acknowledge it as a source.